 You can of course attach to the IIS process manually by selecting Debug from the menu in Visual Studio and then selecting Attach to Process… or using the key combination Ctrl+Alt+P. Once you do this the following dialog pops up.
 Simply press “w” and you will go near or right to the file we need to attach: w3wp.exe.
 Select this file and press the Attach button.
 See the screenshot below.

 When you are working with Visual Studio, it is better to disable Web Site Compilation.
-Reason being it is quite slow and will eat into your productivity over time and it is not needed.
+The reason being it is quite slow and will eat into your productivity over time and it is not needed.

 To do this click on the Properties Icon (Wrench) in the Solution Explorer Pane on the right.